 Being Taken for a Ride

-At the very least learn to say your address in Bahasa Indonesia - including any major thoroughfares and local landmarks near your home to help the driver if its a bit out of the way - and then just sit - you'll be amazed at the difference it makes.
+At the very least learn to say your address in Bahasa Indonesia - including any major thoroughfares and local landmarks near your home to help give the driver a good idea of the location if it's a bit out of the way - and then just sit - you'll be amazed at the difference it makes.

 Mini Glossary of Taxi-related Terms in Indonesian

 Photo Credits: Bluebird Group.
-Photos may not be used without permission.
+Photos may not be used without permission from Bluebird.